Skip to main content

 00:19:59:01 – 00:20:21:14

 And, you know, there’s a number of studies that show that.
-So we do have evidence around that.
-So I guess the question then becomes, well, well, how do you do that and how do they do that?
-So I think that it’s all comes down to, as I’m sure you said earlier, it’s like making that connection between each individual and what you’re trying to do as an organization.
+So, we do have evidence around that.
+So, I guess the question then becomes, well, how do you do that, and how do they do that?
+So, I think that it’s all, it comes down to, as Ranjay said earlier, it’s like making that connection between each individual and what you’re trying to do as an organization.

 00:20:21:17 – 00:20:44:02

-So that that commitment is really inspired in the individual.
+So that commitment is really inspired in the individual.
 So that’s one piece of it.
-But then there’s other idea of we’re just not quite as like emotional and sexy.
-I think.
-And that’s the idea of like really operationalizing your purpose and embedding it in everything that you do in the organization so that it literally becomes the guidepost for every decision you make.
+But then there’s other idea, which is just not quite as emotional and sexy, I think.
+And that’s the idea of like, really operationalizing your purpose and embedding it in everything that you do in the organization so that it literally becomes the guidepost for every decision you make.

 00:20:44:02 – 00:21:04:28

-It guides how you do things like boring things like processes and planning.
+It guides how you do things like boring things, processes and planning.
 And it’s just it really is sort of the fabric and the DNA of your organization.
-And, you know, you see it.
-We use when you’re experiencing that in a company, you see it in how they conduct their meetings, you know, on a day to day basis.
+And, you know, you see it, when you’re experiencing that in a company, you see it in how they conduct their meetings, you know, on a day-to-day basis.

 00:21:05:03 – 00:21:29:12